I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

-Our goal is to empower clients with skills and knowledge so that they can be self-sufficient in the wilderness, lead our group, and undertake future trips of their own.
-We also like to have fun, make new hiking friends, and expand our comfort zones.
+Our goal is to empower clients with skills and knowledge so that they can be more self-sufficient in the wilderness and confidently undertake future trips of their own.
+We also try to expand their comfort zones, facilitate new hiking friendships, and have fun together in the backcountry.

 Read descriptions of our locations and review travel logistics.